sbhil/pdoct/README.md

+# PDOCT README

-PURPOSE
+## PURPOSE

-USAGE
+## USAGE

-SETTING UP YOUR OCTAVE PATH
+### SETTING UP YOUR OCTAVE PATH

+### USING PDOCT FROM PURE DATA

-BUILDING
+## BUILDING

+### WINDOWS

+### LINUX

-LICENSE
+## LICENSE

-TODO
+## TODO

-1. Create pd external with variable number of input/outs (dsp_addv for dsp processing and ? for adding inlets/outlets)
+* create pd external with variable number of input/outs (dsp_addv for dsp processing and ? for adding inlets/outlets)
+* solve issue where additional input wont let signals connct to them

-2. make parser for a list of parameters to pass from pd to octave
+* make parser for a list of parameters to pass from pd to octave

-3. create pd patch that concatenates several parameters (floats or strings) into one list to pass to pdoct~
+* create pd patch that concatenates several parameters (floats or strings) into one list to pass to pdoct~
+* create pd help file

-4. make octave read the sytstem .octaverc files
+* make octave read the sytstem .octaverc files, not just the local users
+* add some error handling to e.g.
+ * launching the octave interpreter
+ * invalid filenames
+ * same number of in/out for octave functions and pdoct external